 Undeveloped natural forest, bushland and mangroves cover about half of the Garden.
 This largely represents the original vegetation of the area; however protection from fire over a long period of time gradually changes the nature of the bush as fire-sensitive plants, such as gristle ferns and screw ferns, increase in the understorey changing the normal mix of groundcover plants.

 The vegetation is not uniform throughout and various types may be seen.
 Drier Eucalyptus species grow on the higher slopes on the western side of the main track.
 These are gradually replaced down slope with swamp species and eventually mangroves along Coffs Creek.
 The main path is the dividing line between the dry and wetter habitats where ferns and palms are the predominant species.

 Upslope to the west of the main path is dry sclerophyll forest.
-Typical species to be found here are Blackbutt (E. pilularis), scribbly gum (E.signata),pink bloodwood (Corymbia intermedia), red mahogany (E. resinifera),turpentine (Syncarpia glomerulifera) and black she-oak (Allocasuarina littoralis).
+Typical species to be found here are Blackbutt (Eucalyptus pilularis), scribbly gum (Eucalyptus signata), pink bloodwood (Corymbia intermedia), red mahogany (Eucalyptus resinifera),turpentine (Syncarpia glomerulifera) and black she-oak (Allocasuarina littoralis).
 The understorey contains many species of wattles, banksias, bush peas, ferns and wild parsley.